Agimir/esx_hospitaljob/README.md

 # INSTALLATION

-Input the SQL into your database
+Input the SQL into your database.
-Ensure or Start the resource in your CFG
+Ensure or Start the resource in your CFG.
-Run your server
+Run your server.

 Congrats, you completed med school in like, 3 minutes.
-Go overcharge people for their bullet boo boos
+Go overcharge people for their bullet boo boos.